laurencebarker/Saturn/update_manager/README.md

 This documentation covers the system’s operation, configuration, and troubleshooting, ensuring other users can maintain and extend the Saturn Update Manager effectively.
 If you encounter specific issues or need further clarification, provide relevant logs or error messages for targeted assistance.

-Author: Jerry DeLong KD4YAL Last Updated: July 28, 2025
+Author: Jerry DeLong KD4YAL
+Last Updated: August 01, 2025